cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY-GRAPHICS.markdown

 | Function body                  |                   5 |                  5 |
 | Function call                  |                   5 |                  5 |

 Allows redefining the alpha channel of an existing color.
-When used with constant value of alpha and a built-in color literal (e.g. `@colorSalmon`), the value will be compile-time evaluated.
-When a named color literal is used (e.g. `%[salmon]`), compile time evaluation is not possible.

-This function is significantly more efficient than unpacking the color into individual color channels and repackaging them back.
+When compiled for target 7, this function is significantly more efficient than unpacking the color into individual color channels and repackaging them back.
+When compiled for target 8, the unpack/pack route is more efficient.

 **Inputs and outputs:**